 Consider, for example, an accounting expert in the Accounts Payable Department in charge of the control of paid invoices for services and equipment.
 The recording of the invoice's information likely entails logging on and off different systems to input all the correct data for others to read.
-The main fields to check usually are the supplier's name, the supplier's bank account, the payment terms, the acceptance from the requesting department, the invoice amount, the exchange rate, the allocation of the cost and the validation with the Purchase Order.
+The main fields to check normally are the supplier's name, the supplier's bank account, the payment terms, the acceptance from the requesting department, the invoice amount, the exchange rate, the allocation of the cost and the validation with the Purchase Order.
 All these fields are filled following standard rules defined by the company's policy and local tax law.
 Now let's take out the human behind these tasks and place RPA software configured to perform according all rules what the accounting expert just did.
-By logging on and off systems with its own ID and password to deliver thousands of invoices as a routine.
+By logging on and off systems with its own ID and password to perform thousands of invoices as a routine.
 That is basically what robotic process automation does.
 Interacts with other computers and systems, it can even read physical papers and contrast them with digital information just like a human would.
 If the RPA software is configured correctly it should be able to work faster and with lower error rate if compared with a human accounting expert.
 However, this leads to question what the human accounting expert would do, in fact, in this scenario the specialist would be free to focus on non-routine tasks.

-While using software to automate work is not a new idea, recent interest in service automation has undoubtedly escalated with the introduction of new technologies including Robotic Process Automation (RPA) and Cognitive Intelligence (CI) tools (Willcocks, Lacity, & Craig, 2015).
+While using software to automate work is not a new idea, recent interest in service automation has certainly escalated with the introduction of new technologies including Robotic Process Automation (RPA) and Cognitive Intelligence (CI) tools (Willcocks, Lacity, & Craig, 2015).

-The exploration of technology has to start in the IT office and needs to define as a catalyst for new processes by IT professionals.
-This concept is also explained by Lacity et al: "Chief Information Officers and other IT professionals need to ramp up quickly on what RPA can and cannot do for their organizations.
-They need to know how RPA can be leveraged for the long term, and the critical role IT professionals play in RPA success" (Lacity, Willcocks, & Craig, Robotic Process Automation at Xchanging, 2015).
+Chief Information Officers and other IT professionals need to ramp up quickly on what RPA can and cannot do for their organizations.
+They need to know how RPA can be leveraged for the long term, and the critical role IT professionals play in RPA success (Lacity, Willcocks, & Craig, Robotic Process Automation at Xchanging, 2015)

-Robotic process automation is also defined as "being a technological imitation of a human that automates rule-based business processes, structured, repetitive and non-value-added tasks in a fast, effective and cost-efficient way" (Aguirre & Rodriguez, 2017).
-RPA could ensure a high return on investment because it aims to reduce the amount of repetitive and dull actions performed by humans, allowing the organizations to allocate their workers to perform main https://home.kpmg/us/en/home/insights/2017/10/robotic-process-automation-case-studies-for-tech-companies.html cognitive activities with more value, since routine, manual and highly structured activities are the responsibility of a robot (Fung, 2014).
+Robotic process automation is also defined as being a technological imitation of a human that automates rule-based business processes, structured, repetitive and non-value-added tasks in a fast, effective and cost-efficient way (Aguirre & Rodriguez, 2017).
+RPA could ensure a high return on investment because it aims to reduce the amount of repetitive and simple actions performed by humans, allowing the organizations to allocate their workers to perform main activities and with more value, since routine, manual and highly structured activities are the responsibility of a robot (Fung, 2014).
 RPA basically is executed over three stages: